⏲️ 6 minutes

 • Percentage Change = [(4.644 - 6.174) / 6.174] * 100 ≈ -20.53%

 These percentage changes provide a more quantitative perspective on the observed trends.
-The CPC increases by approximately 11.27% when transitioning from Quality Score 7 to 8, indicating a moderate upward trend.
+Concerning Broad Match Keywords, the CPC increases by approximately 11.27% when transitioning from Quality Score 7 to 8, indicating a moderate upward trend.
 In contrast, there is a notable decrease of about -20.53% in CPC when moving from Quality Score 8 to 10, suggesting a potential cost reduction associated with a higher Quality Score.

 Exact Match Quality Score vs Avg CPC (>$5)